 After a day of swimming or water skiing, Ski Shores Cafe on Lake Austin is the perfect place to wind down and enjoy a hamburger, a beer and the view.
 It's only a short drive from Emma Long Metropolitan Park, which has a mile of lakefront and a dog-friendly hiking trail.

 A series of tiered decks and patios provides a breathtaking view of the sunset for hundreds of diners at The Oasis every night.
 As the sun goes down, the crowd erupts in applause for Mother Nature's nightly show.
 The restaurant often has live music and dancing at the bar.
 As of winter 2019, the lake is full thanks to abundant rainfall, which means the crowds are also back.
 Expect to wait at least an hour for a table.

 At Z'Tejas, diners can enjoy a gorgeous view of the Texas hill country while devouring some of the best, if non-traditional, Mexican food in Austin.
-Don't miss the five-cheese macaroni and achiote chicken.
+Don't miss the street tacos or achiote chicken.

 The food is a strange but wonderful blend of Polynesian and Mexican influences, but the main attraction at the Hula Hut is the lakeside view.
 A small dock is available for those arriving by boat.
 Located only about four miles west of downtown Austin, Hula Hut is convenient even though it has the feel of an exotic vacation spot.

 Breathtaking views can be seen from the interior, through floor-to-ceiling windows, or the huge outdoor patio at Steiner Ranch Steakhouse.
-In addition to steak, the restaurant serves chicken-fried elk and redfish.
+In addition to steak, the restaurant serves chicken-fried elk and a variety of seafood.

 Overlooking Quarry Lake, Roaring Fork serves everything from fancy hamburgers to seared scallops in an upscale, but non-stuffy, atmosphere.
 The green chili mac and cheese is a must-try.
 The area around the outdoor fireplace is a nice spot to enjoy a drink during cool weather.